ansible/ansible/docs/docsite/rst/scenario_guides/guide_aws.rst

 Requirements for the AWS modules are minimal.

-All of the modules require and are tested against recent versions of boto.
-You'll need this Python module installed on your control machine.
+All of the modules require and are tested against recent versions of boto - check the module documentation for the minimum required version for each module.
+You'll need the boto Python module installed on your control machine.
 Boto can be installed from your OS distribution or python's "pip install boto".

-Whereas classically ansible will execute tasks in its host loop against multiple remote machines, most cloud-control steps occur on your local machine with reference to the regions to control.
+Whereas classically Ansible will execute tasks in its host loop against multiple remote machines, most cloud-control steps occur on your local machine with reference to the regions to control.

 In your playbook steps we'll typically be using the following pattern for provisioning steps::